Chicago Pet Rescue

 • Crates/Kennels: $30-$150 (varies by brand and size)

-We use the wire crates, which cost much more than the plastic ones, but we've found that they last much, much longer and work better for adoptions.
+We use better quality wire crates, which cost much more than the plastic or cheaper wire, but we've found that they last much, much longer and work better for adoptions.
 We have more large dogs than small, so often have to buy the large or extra large crates.
-With crates you get what you pay for, so we buy the better brands because they are sturdier.
-If you know anything about wire crates, you know how expensive the large and extra large crates cost!

 • Leashes: $6-$25 per leash, depending on the length and material